iridris/recteq/README.md

 ## License

-Copyright (c) 2020 Paul Dugas
+MIT

 See [LICENSE](LICENSE) for details.

 ## Support

-Submit [issues](https://github.com/pdugas/recteq/issues) for defects, feature requests or questions.
+Submit [issues](https://github.com/mochman/recteq/issues) for defects, feature requests or questions.
 I'll try to help as I can.

 I am *very* interested in feedback on this to know whether it's working for